 The reaction is remarkable for its scale and speed, but also for how readily businesses and the public have accepted such far-reaching restrictions to their activities and lives.
-A few grumbles notwithstanding, by and large we have rightly accepted these restrictions as crisis measures necessary to save millions of lives.
+A few grumbles notwithstanding, by and large, we have rightly accepted these restrictions as crisis measures necessary to save millions of lives.

 The monster in the shadows

-Between 2030 and 2050, climate change is predicted to cause approximately 250,000 additional deaths per year, from malnutrition, malaria, diarrhoea and heat stress, with air pollution causing many more.
-Even if governments meet current climate pledges, we would still be headed for 2-4.9°C of warming by the end of this century, jeopardising lives and livelihoods of millions of people along the way.
+Between 2030 and 2050, climate change is predicted to cause approximately 250,000 additional deaths per year, from malnutrition, malaria, diarrhea and heat stress, with air pollution causing many more.
+Even if governments meet current climate pledges, we would still be headed for 2-4.9°C of warming by the end of this century, jeopardizing the lives and livelihoods of millions of people along the way.
 Scientists have estimated that warming at the upper end of this range could, in fact, threaten the very existence of the human race.

 What to do when faced with two global crises of such monstrous proportions at once?
 Is it logical to focus all available resources on combating the beast before us when a much more serious danger looms over humanity?
 In the short term, yes – the first beast will devour us if we do not act promptly.
-Decisions to cancel climate meeting, events, and demonstrations scheduled for the coming months – or to move them online – are therefore beyond question.
+Decisions to cancel climate meetings, events, and demonstrations scheduled for the coming months – or to move them online – are therefore beyond question.

-However, in our battle against the coronavirus we should not ignore the other beast, which if not controlled will inevitably devour us all eventually.
+However, in our battle against the coronavirus, we should not ignore the other beast, which if not controlled will inevitably devour us all eventually.
 There is a real risk that the corona crisis sucks up all our energy and political will and that – desperate for social and economic normalcy – we revert straight back to business-as-usual.